Cyllama Agent Framework Overview¶

 ContractAgent¶

 Contract-based agent inspired by C++26 contracts (P2900).
-Adds preconditions, postconditions, and runtime assertions to tool calls.
+Adds preconditions, postconditions, and runtime assertions to tool calls -- specifically the non-schema checks that Annotated[] markers cannot express.

 Usage: